Fine Needle Aspiration (FNA)

 - Lymph nodes in the neck or other areas of the body

 How do I prepare for a fine needle aspiration?

 Usually there is no need to prepare for this test.
 However, if you are on blood thinners, you may need to stop them several days in before the test.

 How is this test performed?

-- The main risk associated with an FNA is bleeding.
-Generally, there is very little bleeding associated with the procedure.
-Occasionally, a pocket of blood, or a hematoma, will collect at the site of the biopsy.
+The main risk of an FNA is bleeding.
+Often there is no bleeding.
+But in some cases, a pocket of blood, or a hematoma, will collect at the site of the biopsy.
 This can be slightly uncomfortable but should resolve over the next few days.
-If there is severe pain following the procedure, you should contact your doctor immediately.
+If there is severe pain following the procedure, you should contact your provider right away.

 How do you receive the results of your fine needle aspiration?

 The tissue sample is reviewed by a pathologist and a report is written.
 The pathology report provides information about the patient and the reason for the test.
 The report will likely detail both normal and abnormal findings.
 Your provider will be able to discuss your results with you.